ialsjbn/financing-model/README.md

 ## Running Code

 1. Change parameters in `configs/basecase.py`
-    - A sample input file is available in `data/building_damage_owner_pkl`
+    - A sample input file is available in `data/building_damage_owner.csv`
 2. Open `sanjose_model.py` and change line 12 according to the name from step 1.
 Example: if the name is: `basecase.py`, then line 12 becomes: `from configs.basecase import *`
+3. Create a `results` folder
-3. Run the code: `python sanjose_model.py`
+4. Run the code: `python sanjose_model.py`
-4. Results will be saved according to the name defined in `configs/basecase.py`
+5. Results will be saved as `.csv` according to the name defined in `configs/basecase.py` in the `results` folder

 ## Visualizing Results